Arranging a funeral or cremation in Alabama

 What steps do I need to take when a death has occurred?

 The Internet provides a great tool today by which you can anonymously conduct funeral research and make informed funeral decisions.
-If you wish to read further information about arranging a funeral or cremation you can check out our Library/Info section.
-If you need immediate assistance and have not found what you are looking for, please feel free to contact us and we will be happy to try and help you.
+If you wish to read further information about arranging a funeral or cremation, you can check out our Funeral Resources section.
+If you need immediate assistance and have not found what you are looking for, please feel free to contact us, and we will be happy to try and help you.